resilience-me/pan/documentation/bitpeople.md

 # Appendix

 ### Defense mechanism against the man-in-the-middle attacks
-The man-in-the-middle attack is an “Achilles' heel” in that it is quite hard to exploit as an attack vector, but the fact that the channel is insecure opens up to all sorts of video editing attacks.
-It is possible to conceive of many different types of mechanisms to defend against it.

 One possible defense mechanism is to use a “trusted third party”.
 That some time into the event, each pair is paired with another pair, and join together for a short time.
 If a man-in-the-middle attack took place, the people in that pair would then be paired with two different pairs.

 This mechanism can rely on (for the pairing of pairs) a central random number that is generated some time into the event.
 Alternatively, it is also possible that people organize their “trusted third party” pairing on their own, in whatever way they want (including asking friends, or pairing with random strangers online using different mechanisms), and that each pair then does two short meetings, one for each person.
 The pair then uses a commit-reveal scheme to exchange the identifier of their “trusted third party” (along with their own account addresses. )